EshwarMuthu/PayPalVAPFinalProject/README.md

   - order
   - report

 The API definitions are designed keeping in mind that this PMS can be used in any e-commerce marketplaces.
 This PMS acts as a backbone in delivering the right goods to the customer by getting the order details of the customer.
-This PMS can be used effectively in warehouses were the products are stored for the marketplaces.
-This PMS is also useful in managing the stocks in the inventory.
+This PMS can be used effectively in managing the stocks in the warehouses.
+This PMS can also be used to generate the sales oriented reports.
 This is a brief note on the API specification that was designed.
 Furthur details and functionalities of the PMS can be found in the link provided above.